|

 We are being bombarded with chemicals in our environment on a daily basis.
 Many of these chemicals have little to no effect on our health or overall well-being.

-But there are some chemicals and toxins that can do some real damage.
-If you want to know what some of those are, just take a quick look under your kitchen sink.
+However, some chemicals and toxins can cause real damage.
+If you want to know what some of those are, just look under your kitchen sink.

 Most household cleaners contain harmful chemicals.

-That’s why whenever someone asks me how they can eliminate harmful chemicals in their home, I always suggest they start with their cleaning products.
+That’s why whenever someone asks me how they can eliminate harmful chemicals from their home, I always suggest they start with their cleaning products.

 It’s really easy to do.